 I am married to a man from Lousiana, and dishes like this Creole Shrimp and Sausage are ones he loves.
 This is such a great Cajun dish!
 If you aren’t familiar with cajun dishes, get ready for a flavor party!
 They are much easier to make than you might think!

 What exactly is this dish?
 Think of it as a spicy, hearty stew.
 This is made with a roux, which I will explain below, the holy trinity of cajun cooking (bell peppers, onions, and celery), shrimp, and andouille sausage.
+All this served with white rice, another Lousiana standard.
 With all those ingredients, it has got to be good, right?

 With any recipe, it is important to have everything chopped and ready to go.
 Then when it starts cooking and coming together, there are no hiccups.
 It is smooth and quick!
 Here is most of my prep.

 Andouille sausage is a favorite sausage down south.
 It is a little spicy and a whole lot delicious!
 It is easy to find in most grocery stores, if not ordering from Amazon is an option as well. if you aren’t a fan of andouille or can’t find it, just use your favorite sausage!
 I love this Cuisinart saute pan.
 If you are in the market, check it out!
 Start your dish by cooking your sausage.
 This will flavor your oil and the little scraps that get left in the pan are so good for seasoning too!
 Once they are cooked, you are ready to start the roux.